 Evening

 As the sun sets, enjoy the vibrant nightlife that South Beach is famous for.
-If you’re a foodie, consider booking one of our Food Tours of Miami, which take you on a culinary journey through the city’s most celebrated eateries.
+If you’re a foodie, consider booking one of our Miami food and culture tours, which take you on a culinary journey through our city’s most celebrated eateries.

 A trip to Miami wouldn’t be complete without exploring Little Havana, a neighborhood rich in Cuban heritage and traditions.
 If you’re interested in the Cuban side of Miami, you might also like to read our guide to the best places to try authentic Cuban food in Miami.